brodyberg/ReactLearn/ReactFluxAndGraphQL.md

 [nodemon] starting `npm start`

 nodemon (alone) doesn't work because it calls node server.js which has no idea how to parse the js we have.

+Flux:

+  * There can be only one
+  * Goal: one-way communication
+  * Three things to learn:
+    * dispatch()
+    * register()
+    * waitFor()

+Stores:

+  * Where programming happens
+  * Each one is a singleton
+  * Manage application state
+  * Stores are utterly in control of whether or not they change based on incoming information
+  * Stores emit an event when they change

+MongoDB

+  * Need collection 'links'